 Regular readers of this blog will know that I am completely sold on the No-Grate Laundry Detergent that I posted back in February of this year.
 But, like I’ve said many times on this website, I am always open to new ideas!
 And I really liked this idea that someone posted as a comment awhile back.

-A YEARS worth of Laundry Soap!?!?
+A YEARS worth of Laundry Detergent!?!?
 That’s an idea that is hard NOT to get behind!
 Plus, I’ve been curious about the “dry” version of homemade laundry detergent that so many people are fond of.
 I have never tried it before.
 I figured it’s high time I did!

 Here is the recipe that Anonymous posted (the text in red are my notes):